 Like I said above, due to the earlier tests, because I can usually validate what is being said at some point, this leads to a trust in myself.
-People ultimately get caught up way too much when they think or someone tells them message is wrong.
+People ultimately get caught up way too much when they think or someone tells them a message is wrong.
 What can happen is that messages work below the surface and the words that carry them work on the surface, so when we transmit our messages to others, sometimes it is the words that hit wrong but the core essence of the meaning that hits later and is right.
-This can take some time for clients to have that sink in, and I believe we’ve all had message his us like this.
+This can take some time for clients – for the messages to sink in – and I believe we’ve all had a message hit us like this.

 Anna: What has been the most rewarding moment/experience in your life, connected to using your gifts?

 Amanda: This is a difficult one for me but I would say the most rewarding experience of my life was when I had the opportunity to bring through my father in spirit for my mom.
 They were soulmates and the reading proved it.
 She loved him with all her heart, and as did he.
 I believe it was this reading that proved to me that love is eternal, and being in the space I was as a psychic medium at the time, this was the only way I would’ve had such an opportunity to see such a deep inner working of their love.
 It was this reading that led me to later pursue that in my own life.